TruDarksider/LocalLibrary/README.md

 # LocalLibrary
-An EJS adaptation of MDN's LocalLibrary tutorial
+An EJS adaptation of MDN's Express LocalLibrary tutorial.

+Done as part of The Odin Project Node learning course.